vbookshelf/Thumb-Drive-App-Concept/README.md

 But the TDA concept asks a different question: "How do we make this work reliably, offline?"

 The goal is to freeze the environment.
-Researchers, students, medical workers in remote areas don't need the latest version of anything — they need the version that worked yesterday to still work tomorrow.
+The version that worked yesterday will still work tomorrow.

 <br>